HQJaTu/poodle/README.md

 from any client.
 The attacker cannot "read" the data being exchanged between the server and the client.

-The client, implemented by `POODLE_Client` here, would typically be a web browser.
+The client, implemented by `PoodleClient` here, would typically be a web browser.
 The client holds a secret, which in reality would be a HTTP cookie, which the attacker wants to read.
 The attacker does not have access to read the client requests nor the server's responses, but it does have the ability